Spherical Equivariant Layers for 3D Atomic Systems

 To build intuition, consider the simpler case of the circle first.
 The circular harmonics $e^{im\phi} = \cos(m\phi) + i\sin(m\phi)$ form a basis for functions on the circle $S^1$.
 Any function on the circle can be written as a sum of these basis functions (this is the Fourier series).
 Crucially, each circular harmonic has a simple transformation property under 2D rotations: rotating by angle $\alpha$ multiplies $e^{im\phi}$ by $e^{im\alpha}$.
 Different values of $m$ transform independently.
 We write $Y_m(\phi)$ for the real part $\cos(m\phi)$ of each circular harmonic.

-Spherical harmonics are the natural extension of this idea from the circle to the sphere.
-Just as circular harmonics form a basis for functions on $S^1$, spherical harmonics form a basis for functions on the unit sphere $S^2$.
-And just as circular harmonics have simple transformation properties under 2D rotations, spherical harmonics have simple transformation properties under 3D rotations.
+Spherical harmonics extend this idea from the circle to the sphere.
+Circular harmonics form a basis for functions on $S^1$; spherical harmonics form a basis for functions on the unit sphere $S^2$.
+The analogy also preserves the key symmetry property: circular harmonics transform simply under 2D rotations, and spherical harmonics transform simply under 3D rotations.

 Each degree captures a different level of angular complexity: